 Based on the indicated requirements we will consider an isothermal flow of two liquid incompressible isomers 1 and 2 as a model example.
-In the flow the first component is converted to the second as a result of a monomolecular reaction of the first order, i.e., a reaction corresponding to the equation, where $x_1$ is a mole fraction of component 1, and k is a rate constant of the reaction.
-In this case the flow density $\rho$ is determined by the equation
+In the flow the first component is converted to the second as a result of a monomolecular reaction of the first order, i.e., a reaction corresponding to the equation, where x_1 is a mole fraction of component 1, and k is a rate constant of the reaction.
+In this case the flow density ρ is determined by the equation x_2 is calculated from the material balance equation